Learn to do good, seek justice, rescue the oppressed, defend the orphan, plead for the widow. - Isaiah 1:17

 Securing Criminal Justice Reform

 Where equal treatment and personal safety should be the most basic outcomes of policing, whole segments of our society live in fear of unwarranted harassment and violence at the hands of their sworn protectors.
 EMO will support emerging pieces of legislation that promote justice and equity.
-EMO will also support long-standing efforts to reform the criminal justice system and reduce gun violence prevention.
+EMO will also support long-standing efforts to reform the criminal justice system and reduce gun violence.

 2023 CRIMINAL JUSTICE BILLS